turgu1/ibmf/doc/IBMF Format.md

 - 1 byte: Number of individual fonts (NbrFonts).
 - 1 byte:
     - 5 least significant bits: IBMF Format version number.
 Must be equal to 1.
-    - 3 most significant bits: Character set number (see the Character Tables below).
+    - 3 most significant bits: Character set number (see the Character Table below).
-- 2 bytes * NbrFonts: byte offset from the beginning of the file to the individual fonts, in the same order as the point sizes.
+- 4 bytes * NbrFonts: byte offset from the beginning of the file to the individual fonts, in the same order as the point sizes.
 - 1 byte * NbrFonts: point size of the individual fonts, sorted in ascending point size.
 - [optional 1 byte]: 0, present if NbrFonts is odd, to align on 2-bytes offsets.